Mirantis/kqueen/docs/kqueen.rst

       - REST API for Jenkins
     * - JENKINS_PASSWORD
       - None
-      - Password for Jenkins login.
+      - Optional.
+Default password for Jenkins login.
+Is not used in UI
     * - JENKINS_PROVISION_JOB_CTX
       - {}
       -